SAG on Ambulatory Care Pharmacotherapy

 Concordia University Wisconsin, School of Pharmacy

-The Network Facilitator shall develop topics for discussion during their respective Section specific session at the Midyear Clinical Meeting or Summer Meeting.
+The Roundtable Discussion Leaders develop topics for discussion during their respective Section specific session at the Midyear Clinical Meeting or Summer Meeting.
 Facilitators will work with ASHP staff and Section members to organize and promote the session.
-As Facilitator, the member will assess emerging issues related to networking session topic as well as identify, share, and develop resources to enhance the ability of members to meet patient needs.
+As Facilitator, the member will assess emerging issues related to roundtable session topics as well as identify, share, and develop resources to enhance the ability of members to meet patient needs.

 Please note that, if selected to serve as a facilitator, travel to the Midyear Clinical Meeting (MCM) or Summer Meeting (SM) is required as indicated below if the meeting is in-person.